 What is acupuncture used for?

-Acupuncture has been purported to help with any number of conditions, and is often used by acupuncturists to provide effective short term treatment of pain in areas such as the back, neck, shoulders and knees.
-While the benefits of acupuncture for the treatment of pain has been well researched other benefits of acupuncture that practitioners often claim include treatment of nausea, vomiting, cramps, allergies and chemical dependencies.
+Acupuncture has been purported to help with any number of conditions and is often used by acupuncturists to provide effective short-term treatment of pain in areas such as the back, neck, shoulders and knees.
+While the benefits of acupuncture for the treatment of pain have been well researched other benefits of acupuncture that practitioners often claim include treatment of nausea, vomiting, cramps, allergies and chemical dependencies.

 What is dry needling?

 Dry needling is rooted in the work of Chan Gunn’s Intramuscular Stimulation (IMS) technique and Janet Travell’s Myofascial Trigger Point Release practices.
 The basic practice of dry needling is using a thin needle to stimulate trigger points in muscles for therapeutic effect.
 They are inserted in tight areas or knots in muscles to relieve tension and pain.
-Dry needling is based in Western medical principals and focuses on evidence based guidelines for application and therapeutic benefits.
+Dry needling is based on Western medical principles and focuses on evidence-based guidelines for application and therapeutic benefits.
 The term dry is used to differentiate dry needling from the use of needling to inject fluid into the body.

 What is dry needling used for?

 Most often dry needling is used by physical therapists alongside other treatments.
 Its major applications are: